cqframework/mct-ig/input/pagecontent/implementation-guide.md

 ```

 See the [ACME North Location Example](Location-acme-north.html) for a complete example Location resource including the contained Endpoint resource.

-### Tags

-* Location Tag: System: http://cms.gov/fhir/mct/tags/Location (code is the id of the Location, display is the name of the Location)
-* Expression Tag: System: http://cms.gov/fhir/mct/tags/Expression (display is the identifier of the Expression)

 ### Configure Receiving System Endpoint